 This is just the right time of the year for you to review your social marketing strategy and think of ways of improving it.
-As the mobile marketing widens and social networks remain strong traffic hubs, 2015 will require above all adaptability and creativity.
-Whether you’re running a small local shop or an online business, the following dos and don’ts can inspire you.
+As mobile marketing grows in scope and social networks remain strong traffic hubs, 2015 will require marketers to be adaptable and creative.
+Whether you’re running a small local shop or an online business, the following Dos and Don’ts can inspire you.

-Do create a seamless mobile experience by optimizing your website and content for mobile users.
+1. Do create a seamless mobile experience by optimizing your website and content for mobile users

-Mobile adoption will continue to grow this year; too many people search the Web on the go via smartphones and tablets for you to afford to ignore them.
-What’s more, mobile optimization is important for SEO, since it’s only reasonable to expect that Google will continue to reward the websites that provide a unified desktop and mobile experience.
+Mobile adoption will continue to grow this year.
+Too many people search the web on the go via smartphones and tablets for you to afford to ignore them.
+What’s more, mobile optimization is important for SEO, since it’s only reasonable to expect that Google will continue to reward sites that provide a unified desktop and mobile experience.

-Google can now understand the context in which content is presented on a website, being capable of spotting content that, although keyword-rich, offers but little value.
-A far more effective SEO and content marketing strategy is to create web pages based on topics relevant to your market and your users’ interests, and then sprinkle over some carefully-chosen keywords.
+Google can now understand the context in which content is presented on a website.
+It can spot content that, though keyword-rich, offers little value.
+A more effective SEO strategy is to create web pages based on topics relevant to your audience.
+Sprinkle over them some carefully-chosen keywords.

-Do use Google’s recently introduced AdWords ad customizers to create more personalized ads dynamically, in real-time.
+3. Use Google’s new AdWords ad customizers to create more personalized ads in real-time

 Google’s ad customizers allow you to break an ad into separate elements for which you can create variations for specific audiences.
 While they require a bit more analysis and tweaking than standard ads, ad customizers can make Web advertising more personal and thus more effective.

-Don’t just set up mobile ads and then forget about them.
+4. Don’t just set up mobile ads and then forget about them

-Mobile advertising is just as sophisticated as contextual advertising, requiring continual analysis, evaluation, and fine-tuning.
-If market research doesn’t back it up, you may end up spending hundreds if not thousands of dollars buying page views, but without improving your sales.
+Mobile advertising is just as sophisticated as contextual advertising.
+It requires continual analysis, evaluation, and fine-tuning.
+If market research doesn’t back it up, you may end up buying page views but without improving your sales.

-Do create fresh, focused content that stands out and that targets a specific audience, offering them practical value.
+5. Do create fresh, focused content that stands out and that targets a specific audience

 In other words, don’t just recycle generic content and then infuse it with links.
-Ask yourself what your target audience wants and needs and what format they prefer (blog article, Facebook update, YouTube video, Twitter tweets) and deliver it.
-In large quantities.
+Ask yourself what your target audience wants and needs.
+What format do they prefer?
+Blog post, Facebook update, YouTube video, tweets?

-In the end, it’s worth drawing attention to the importance of developing a long-term, flexible social marketing strategy that can adapt and evolve to keep up with the latest technological advancements and Google updates.
+Finally, it’s important to develop a long-term, flexible social marketing strategy that can adapt and evolve to keep up with the latest technologies and Google updates.
 Get started right now.